mattshu0410/discharger/src/app/docs/PRD.md

   * Added document appears as tag below input field. ✅
 * `/` hotkey for inserting snippets (e.g., `/orthonote`). ✅
   * Features as per document selector ✅
+  * Tabbing after adding a snippet auto-highlights the next whole square bracketed items e.g. [FINDINGS] in sequence
+  * This allows people to insert a snippet tab to first [ITEM], type something to replace, tab again to the next bracket items

 * "Generate Discharge" button: